e. info@slimtransformation.co.uk

 Just like Ozempic, Wegovy, Saxenda and Trulicity, you inject Mounjaro under the skin (subcutaneously) in your stomach area, thigh or upper arm once a week using an injection pen.
 Don’t worry, it’s actually much easier than it sounds and if we prescribe Mounjaro for you, we’ll provide you with full instructions on how to use it.
 You must follow a strict dosage increase schedule as advised by your healthcare provider.

 The pen comes in a self-injectable pre-filled syringe, with a built-in glass vial containing the medication.
 After each dose, you will visibly see a grey plunger moving along the glass vial from one end to the other.
-Please note that whilst the plunger will move towards the end of the glass vial, it will not fully reach the end - there will still be some medication / liquid left at the end of the glass vial, known as priming fluid, after all 4 doses are administered - this is NOT an extra dose and it is present in the vial to ensure the pen is constantly primed prior to each dose being administered (please see picture below):
+Please note that whilst the plunger will move towards the end of the glass vial with each dose, it will NOT fully reach the end of the glass vial - there will still be some medication / liquid left at the end of the glass vial, known as priming fluid, after all 4 doses are administered - this is NOT an extra 5th dose and it is present in the vial to ensure the pen is constantly primed prior to each dose being administered (please see picture below of how your pen should look after each dose, following the grooves/markings on the glass chamber):

 What dose of Mounjaro would I need?